2026 VENDORS

 Joy Herfurth

-We are a small family-owned and operated Certified Organic Maple Farm and New York's ONLY Maple Winery.
-We are located at the top the Northern Adirondack range.
-We tap 11000 maple trees and produce about 200 cases of wine annually!
-Our wine include 23 varieties of cold hardy grapes and fruit wines in Dry, Sweet or Semisweet.
-We offer farm tours and wine and syrup tasting by appointment!
+They are a small family-owned and operated Certified Organic Maple Farm and New York's ONLY Maple Winery.
+They tap 11,000 maple trees and produce about 200 cases of wine annually.
+Their wine includes 23 varieties of cold hardy grapes and fruit wines in Dry, Sweet or Semisweet.

 • Papa Dukes BBQ